New Patients (301) 508-9755

 Dental crowns are one of the most useful restorative treatment options available to our patients today.
 Crowns can address both restorative and cosmetic issues.
 Dental crowns have improved a lot thanks to new materials and technology.
 They fit better, last longer, and our dentists can put them in on the same day using computer-aided design software.
+Dr. Dechter and Dr. Moy offer same-day dental crown treatment in Silver Spring, MD.

-Dr. Dechter and Dr. Moy offer all types of dental crowns.
 We can provide same-day crowns using our in-office CEREC technology.
 We may recommend the placement of a custom-fit dental crown for a wide range of concerns, including:

 CEREC: Same-day Dental Crowns in Silver Spring